Fast Intra-kernel Isolation and Security with IskiOS: Related Work

-Write-protected shadow stacks (e.g., Read-Only RAD~\cite{RAD:ICDCS01}), if implemented correctly to be thread-safe, offer the strongest protection for return addresses since they guarantee the integrity of the shadow stack.
+Write-protected shadow stacks (e.g., Read-Only RAD~\cite{RAD:ICDCS01}), if implemented correctly to be thread-safe, offer the strongest protection for return addresses.
 Prior works~\cite{SoKShiningLight:SP19, SEIMI:Oakland20} examine the performance overheads of various hardware mechanisms to preserve the integrity of a user-space shadow stack.
-Burow et al.~\cite{SoKShiningLight:SP19} report a $12.12\%$ geomean overhead over the SPEC CPU2006~\cite{SPEC:CPU2006} benchmark suite when using Intel MPX~\cite{IntelArchManual20}, and a $61.18\%$ geomean overhead when using Intel PKU.
+Burow et al.~\cite{SoKShiningLight:SP19} report a $12.12\%$ geo\-mean overhead over the SPEC CPU2006~\cite{SPEC:CPU2006} benchmark suite when using Intel MPX~\cite{IntelArchManual21} and a $61.18\%$ geomean overhead when using Intel PKU.
 Wang et al.~\cite{SEIMI:Oakland20} report a $14.57\%$ geomean overhead over the same set of benchmarks for the MPX-based implementation of a shadow stack, and a $21.08\%$ geomean overhead for the PKU-based shadow stack.
-Unfortunately, Intel MPX is deprecated and will not be available in future processors~\cite{MPXDeprecated}. \Comment{JTC: SG, please verify that the change in the next sentence is correct.} SEIMI's \texttt{SMAP}-based solution incurs $12.49\%$ geomean overhead, but as noted above requires hardware virtualization and no longer support's \texttt{SMAP}'s original purpose.
-In contrast, {\System} uses hardware that is available in all processors following the Intel Skylake generation, does not require any virtualization support, keeping the overheads of kernel operations low, successfully emulates SMAP, and incurs only $22\%$ average overhead on the LMBench microbenchmarks.
+Unfortunately, Intel MPX is deprecated and will be unavailable in future processors~\cite{MPXDeprecated}.
+SEIMI's \texttt{SMAP}-based solution incurs $12.49\%$ geomean overhead but, as noted above, requires hardware virtualization, adding significant overheads to the entire system---$68.37\%$ and $33.56\%$ geomean overhead on process- and filesystem-related kernel operations, respectively; it also no longer supports \texttt{SMAP}'s original purpose.
+In contrast, {\System} uses hardware that is available in all processors following the Intel Skylake generation, does not require any virtualization support, keeping the overheads of kernel operations low, maintains half of the protection keys for userspace protection, and incurs only $22\%$ geomean overhead on the LMBench latency microbenchmarks while providing robust race-free protection to kernel shadow stacks.

+Microsoft's \emph{Hardware-enforced Stack Protection}~\cite{Microsoft-CET} is the first security mechanism to use the long-awaited Intel \emph{Control-Flow Enforcement Technology (CET)} for return addresses.
+On each function call, CET stores the return address on both the program stack and a hardware-enforced read-only shadow stack.
+On return, it compares the two addresses and raises an exception in case of a mismatch.
+Unfortunately, at the time of this writing, CET is available only on certain \emph{Tiger Lake} mobile and embedded processors.